REMEMBRANCE, CAMPING, COOKOUTS AND TRAVEL

-Memorial Day lands on Monday, May 31st this year.
-The much-anticipated and traditional start of the summer season of vacations, outdoor holidays, and weekend cookouts is also a day to remember those who lost their lives while serving our country and protecting our freedoms.
-We honor our fallen by watching or participating in parades and attending ceremonies at cemeteries across the nation.
+Memorial Day lands on Monday, May 27th this year.
+The national holiday commemorates those who have fallen in service to our country.
+We honor those who made the ultimate sacrifice by watching or participating in parades and attending ceremonies at cemeteries across the country.
 Banks and government offices close and we do without mail delivery.
 Except for retail stores and businesses, most companies close their doors for this day.
-Memorial Day is also a celebration of freedom.
+Memorial Day is a celebration of freedom.

 Warmer weather has arrived for most of the country and as Americans, we love to take our celebrations outdoors.
-From now until Labor Day, we’ll bask in the sun, go to farmer’s markets, town picnics, graduation parties, take the family camping, and invite our friends and families over for a cookout over the grill in the back yard followed by a bonfire and roasted marshmallows.
+From now until Labor Day, we’ll bask in the sun, go to farmer’s markets, town picnics, graduation parties, take the family camping, and invite our friends and families to cookout over a grill in the backyard followed by a bonfire and roasted marshmallows.

-With a three-day weekend ahead, many people don’t make plans to take off for the whole weekend.
-They’ll visit busy home centers and garden centers to stock up on flower and vegetable plants, landscaping supplies, and probably a new power tool.
+With a three-day weekend ahead, many people don’t make plans to leave for the whole weekend.
+They’ll visit busy home centers and garden centers to stock up on flower and vegetable plants, landscaping supplies, and probably a new power tool or two.
 The long weekend gives us time to accomplish all the chores we’ve put aside over the winter.
 Lawns need fertilizer and probably some weed deterrent.
-We’re cutting grass and planting flower beds or a putting in the vegetable garden.
-Time to clean up, spruce up, and generally put winter away for the warm season ahead.
+We’re cutting grass and planting flower beds or putting in the vegetable garden.
+It’s time to clean up, spruce up, and generally put winter away for the warm season ahead.

-Watching a parade with the kids on Monday will still leave time to finish up some of those jobs around the house and make it to the picnic or backyard Bar-B-Que, take in a craft fair or outdoor sidewalk sale, or just sit back and relax with something cool to drink.
+Watching a parade with the kids on Monday leaves time to finish up some of those jobs around the house, make it to the picnic or backyard Bar-B-Que, take in a craft fair or outdoor sidewalk sale, or just sit back and relax with something cool to drink.

 Family Camping